ciubiadi/My-Learning-Journey/README.md

+# My-Learning-Journey
-# My-Learning-Journey - React Full Stack Events App
+## React Full Stack Events App
-In this app I did practice React Router.
+In this app I practiced mainly React Router.

 ## What I have practiced
 The backend part of the app was provided by the trainer and I played a little bit only with the route of events. ( __React/Udemy-React-Complete-Guide/FullStackJS/backend/routes/events.js_ )